 The Highland Park Texas Tornado

-These tornadoes tore through the area, ripping off roofs, leveling homes and left thousands without power for multiple days.
+These tornadoes tore through this beautiful area of Dallas, ripping off roofs, leveling homes and left thousands without power for multiple days.

 With that being said . .